Knowing the foods that can help you poop is a great help to relieve constipation.

 - Cereal

-If you will eat cereal makes sure that it is high fiber.
-The fiber content in the cereal makes the feces to soften in the colon, thus makes defecation easier.
+If you will eat cereal make sure that it is high fiber.
+The fiber content in the cereal makes the feces to soften in the colon, thus making defecation easier.
 Choose a cereal that contains more than 5 grams of fiber each serving.

 - Coffee

 Perhaps, you will wonder how coffee can aid constipation.
 Coffee offers many health benefits such as improving your memory and circulation.
 The antioxidant content of coffee also stimulates the movement in your colon.
-It makes the muscle in your colon to contract, thus prevent constipation.
+It makes the muscles in your colon contract, thus preventing constipation.
 That’s why having a cup of coffee in the morning can be a great idea for those people who frequently suffer from constipation.

 - Dried fruit

 Experts recommend consuming dried fruits if you are experiencing constipation.
 Although the water content of the fruit is extracted, the nutrients are still intact.
-Most of the dried fruits contain antioxidants and high in fiber that plays a great role in improving your bowel movement and other health benefits.
+Most of the dried fruits contain antioxidants and are high in fiber which plays a great role in improving your bowel movement and other health benefits.

 - Fresh fruits